 Clinical/practicum experience is a core component of graduate nursing programs and concentrations.
-The MSN program requires students complete a minimum clinical component, with clinical hour requirements determined by the student's specialty concentration.
+The MSN/post-MSN program requires students complete a minimum clinical component, with clinical hour requirements determined by the student's specialty concentration.
 Students, in consultation with their faculty advisor, complete a plan identifying how they intend to meet required clinical hours.
-A student may conduct clinical learning experiences at their place of employment, however, the student cannot be precepted by a person who is his/her supervisor, family member or participates in the student's employee evaluation.
+A student may conduct clinical learning experiences at their place of employment; however, the student cannot be precepted by a person who is his/her supervisor, family member or participates in the student's employee evaluation.
+All preceptors will be approved by a SON faculty member.
 Additional clinical information and clinical forms are located in concentration-specific Information and Guidelines for Practicum Courses for Students and Preceptors.
 The following responsibilities are expected of faculty, student, and preceptor: